gurmeetsaran/sqltesting/README.md

 ## Known Limitations and TODOs

 The library has a few known limitations that are planned to be addressed in future updates:

-### Snowflake Support
-- Physical table tests for Snowflake are currently skipped due to complex mocking requirements

 ### General Improvements
 - Add support for more SQL dialects